iotaledger/hornet/docs/getting_started/security_101.md

 # Security 101
 This topic provides a checklist of steps for running a reliable and secure node.

 > Please note that servers that are reachable from the Internet are a constant target from security challengers.
-Please, make sure you follow minimum security essentials summarized in this article
+Please, make sure you follow minimum security essentials summarized in this article.

 ## Securing your device
 The security of the device that's running your node is important to stop attackers from gaining access to it.